|

 Compounding this might be the sun flashing in your eyes, temperature and wind, the icky feel of mud on your hands and knees when you fall on a rainy day.
 And, it's not silent out on the field.
 The kids yell.
 The coaches yell.
 The parents yell.

-Asperger's/autism and the ability to process when you hear decreases in noisy situations or when there are background distractions.
+Auditory processing is a weak area for most people with Asperger's/autism and the ability to process when you hear decreases in noisy situations or when there are background distractions.

 If your child has a lot of sensory issues, he might feel calmer if he wears a weighted vest, small wrist weights, a snug neoprene vest, neoprene biker shorts under his soccer uniform or similar apparel to help calm his overstimulated senses.